kluopaja/raycaster-tira/doc/manual.md

 ## Usage

-The program can be run running the following commands in the `src/` directory: `./bin/main PATH_TO_INPUT` or `PATH_TO_MAIN PATH_TO_INPUT --verbose` which will also print some extra information about the input file parsin.
+The program can be run by running the following commands in the `src/` directory: `./bin/main PATH_TO_INPUT` or `PATH_TO_MAIN PATH_TO_INPUT --verbose` which will also print some extra information about the input file parsin.
 With the `--verbose` flag